microsoft/verona/docs/opsem.md

 # Operational Semantics

 Still to do:
-* Type tests and `typeof` for Ref Type.
-* Embedded object fields?
-* Arrays?
-Or model them as objects?
-* Stack references?
-The container is a frame instead of an object.
 * Region safety.
 * Undecided region.
 * Region entry points.
 * Region deallocation.
 * Region extraction.
 * Immutability.
+* Behaviors and cowns.
-* Behaviors.
+* Embedded object fields?
+* Arrays?
+Or model them as objects?
+* Stack references?
+The container is a frame instead of an object.
 * GC or RC cycle detection.
 * Non-local returns.